"Study nature, love nature, stay close to nature. It will never fail you." ~ Frank Lloyd Wright

 Landscape Evolution and Sediment Transport

 Diffuse transport of sediments through soil creep has been studied for nearly 150 years and in that time scientist have derive many mathematical explanations using various assumptions.
 However, there has been a consistent lack in agreement between applied erosion rates and velocity profiles versus those derived through empirical theory.
 I aim to determine the mechanisms driving landscape evolution to better understand landscapes.
-In particular, I am focusing my work primarily on the Great Sandy Region National Park (Cooloola) QLD, AUS which provides a premier natural laboratory setting because of its uniform sediment, continuous chronosequence and (nearly) endless sediment supply .
-I will tease apart the fundamental components of soil movement empirically and through a variety of field base measurements.
-When our models are complete, I will extend our findings to better understand soil, water and nutrient redistribution.
+In particular, I have focused my work in Australia's Great Sandy National Park (Cooloola) and K'gari (Fraser Island) QLD, AUS.
+The coast dune fields provide a premier natural laboratory because of its uniform sediment, continuous chronosequence and (nearly) endless sediment supply.
+My research looks at the fundamental components of soil movement empirically and through a variety of field base measurements.
+When these models are refined, I will extend our findings to better understand soil, water and nutrient redistribution.

 Lake Sediment Paleoclimate Reconstruction